peffis/edocker.mk/README.md

 repository.
 The purpose of the work in this repository is to integrate Peter's way of building erlang docker images with erlang.mk in a reusable manner.

-You can use this project to build erlang releases even if you do not have erlang installed on your machine and make a minimal erlang docker image of your release.
-It uses a docker container as build machine so you can build a *linux release* and *docker image* even if you are on a Mac or if you do not have the erlang runtime installed on your Linux machine.
+You can use this project to build linux erlang releases and make a minimal erlang docker image of your erlang project release. edocker.mk uses a docker container as *build machine* so you can build a *linux release* and *docker image* even if you are on a Mac or if you do not have the erlang runtime installed on your Linux machine.